EffectOrientedProgramming/book/Chapters/06_Failure.md

   getTemperature
 ```

-As expected, the program succeeds and produces the temperature.
+The program succeeds and produces the temperature.
 If we run it with a simulated network failure, the program fails:

 ```scala 3 mdoc:runzio